 StarTools is a new type of image processing application for astrophotography that tracks noise propagation as you process.

 StarTools extensive knowledge of the past, present and - sometimes - future of your signal, allows you to do things users of other software can only dream of.
-These things include mathematically correct deconvolution of heavily processed data, mathematically correct color calibration of stretched data, and objectively the best noise reduction routine in the market that seems to "just know" exactly where noise grain in your final image is located.
+These things include mathematically correct deconvolution of heavily processed data, mathematically correct color calibration of stretched data, and objectively the best noise reduction routine on the market that seems to "just know" exactly where noise grain in your final image is located.

 StarTools is the best-kept secret amongst signal processing purists; those who fundamentally understand how StarTools achieves such superior signal fidelity.